mariusgreuel/EMS-Bus-Gateway/README.md

 - A micro-controller.
 - The EMS-ESP32 firmware.

 The schematic uses a modified level convertor from the EMS reference schematic circulating the internet.
 For the micro-controller, a $5 [Seeed Studio XIAO ESP32C3](https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html) board is used.
-You may also use a **Seeed Studio XIAO ESP32S3** instead.
 The micro-controller needs to be programmed with [EMS-ESP32](https://github.com/mariusgreuel/EMS-ESP32) firmware, which is capable of decoding the EMS bus protocol and broadcasting the EMS parameters into your network via MQTT.
 Finally, the assembled board may be fitted into a **Hammond 1551KGY** enclosure.

 The assembled EMS Bus Gateway board looks like this: